raj7desai/wordle-js-css-html/readme.md

             - If the letter is in the Answer but in the wrong spot, make the box yellow
             - If the letter is not in the Answer, make the box black
             - If all Letters are in the right place, make all boxes green and launch winner
+          - Conver the first row into letters and remove the input option
       - Answers - ULTRA
       - inputWord - many